Spin-Flavor Precession Phase Effects in Supernova: The Resonances

 The total Hamiltonian $H(r)$ includes the vacuum oscillations of neutrinos, their interactions with the matter background, and the effect of the magnetic field.
 It can be written as

 with the individual terms given by Eqs. (\ref{Hmu}), (\ref{Hnunu}) and (\ref{Hnubarnubar}).
 The evolution described by Eqs. (\ref{eqn:EoM}) and (\ref{distant decomposition}) is not difficult to solve numerically.
 However, much insight can be gained by analytically examining its evolution under adiabatic conditions.
-Adiabaticity is quantified in terms of the energy spectrum of the Hamiltonian.
-We denote the local energy eigenvalues of the total Hamiltonian in Eq. (\ref{distant decomposition}) by $E_i(r)$ and the corresponding energy eigenstates by $|r_i\rangle$.
+In general, adiabaticity refers to a situation where the external conditions affecting a system change slowly in comparison to the system itself.
+For the problem at hand, this means that the distance scales over which the matter density and the magnetic field change should be much longer than the distance scale over which the neutrino oscillates.
+Adiabatic evolution can be described in a simple way in terms of the energy eigenstates of the Hamiltonian: An initial state which is nearly an energy eigenstate evolves approximately into the same eigenstate at later times.
+We can quantify this by denoting the local energy eigenvalues of the total Hamiltonian in Eq. (\ref{distant decomposition}) by $E_i(r)$ and the corresponding energy eigenstates by $|r_i\rangle$.
 In other words, at every point $r$, we have

 We order the eigenvalues such that $E_1$ is the largest and $E_4$ is the smallest.
 The adiabaticity condition can be expressed as